Kodular/Documentation/docs/components/maps/feature-collection.md

 |:----:|
 |text|

 Loads a collection of features from the given string.
-If the string is not valid GeoJSON, the ErrorLoadingFeatureCollection error will be run with url = <string>.
+If the string is not valid GeoJSON, the ErrorLoadingFeatureCollection error will be run with url =

+<string>.</string>

 ### Source